-TransCare, which was originally called Upper Hunter Community Care, first came into being in November 1988.
+TransCare Hunter Limited was originally called Upper Hunter Community Care and commenced operations in November 1988.
 The first steering committee meeting was held in Murrurundi as Upper Hunter Community Services Group and under that group were Upper Hunter Community Transport, Upper Hunter Neighbour Aid and Peerlink.

-Later, Peerlink branched off and Upper Hunter Community Transport and Upper Hunter Neighbour Aid merged and began trading as Upper Hunter Community Care as of 1st July 2001.
+Subsequently, Peerlink branched off and Upper Hunter Community Transport and Upper Hunter Neighbour Aid merged and began trading as Upper Hunter Community Care from the 1st of July 2001.

-Today, TransCare provides a range of services to more than 3,000 clients in the Muswellbrook Shire Council and Upper Hunter Shire Council areas.
-TransCare is continually adding new services in order to offer opportunities for our clients to live better lives in the area they love.
+Today, TransCare provides a range of community services to people who reside in the Muswellbrook Shire Council and Upper Hunter Shire Council areas.
+TransCare’s mission is to provide quality community transport, in-home assistance and community wellbeing services for our clients across the Upper Hunter.